-• To support the management of reverse delegation for the ERX address space transferred to the RIPE NCC

-2.5.2 Operating the K-root Name Server

-Description of Activity:
+- To support the proper address-to-name mapping for addresses allocated to the RIPE NCC - To provide reliable and secure reverse DNS services - To support the operation and maintenance of DNSSEC 2.5.2 Operating the K-root Name Server Description of Activity:

 The RIPE NCC operates the K-root server.
 Root name servers are a crucial part of the Internet DNS infrastructure.
 The RIPE NCC has operated the K-root server since 1997 when the first server was installed at the London Internet Exchange (LINX) in London, UK.
 Since 2003, the RIPE NCC has been deploying anycast instances of the K-root server with local reachability.
-The RIPE NCC has also deployed four global nodes of the K-root name server.
+The RIPE NCC has also deployed five global nodes of the K-root name server.
 The RIPE NCC collects and analyses data to determine the performance of the K-root anycast nodes that have been deployed.
 Goal of Activity:

-- To improve the resiliency, efficiency, security and quality of the K-root service - To isolate the impact of an "external" Denial of Service (DoS) attack and localise the impact of a "local" DoS attack - To efficiently maintain the network of anycast instances of K-root by monitoring network and instance problems, performing trend analysis and determining if, and where, other anycast nodes should be deployed 2.5.3 Secondary DNS Service The RIPE NCC will also continue to offer a secondary name service and limited support to country code top-level domain (ccTLD) administrators.
-Reverse zones are served in a secondary capacity to assist in ensuring the reliability of reverse lookups.
+- To improve the resiliency, efficiency, security and quality of the K-root service - To isolate the impact of an "external" Denial of Service (DoS) attack and localise the impact of a "local" DoS attack • To efficiently maintain the network of anycast instances of K-root by monitoring network and instance problems, performing trend analysis and determining if, and where, other anycast nodes should be deployed 2.5.3 Secondary DNS Service Description of Activity:

+The RIPE NCC offers a secondary name service to some country code Top-Level Domain (ccTLD) administrators, although it no longer provides this service to wellestablished ccTLDs.
 Goal of Activity:

-- To ensure the reliability and robustness of the general DNS infrastructure - To provide the secondary DNS service to any ccTLD organisation that requests it 2.5.4 DNS Services in the e164.arpa Domain Description of Activity:
+• To support the stability of the global DNS by offering a professional and stable service to developing ccTLD operators that require it

+2.5.4 DNS Services in the e164.arpa Domain

+Description of Activity:

-The Internet Architecture Board (IAB) has an agreement with the RIPE NCC under which it is responsible for providing DNS services in the e164.arpa domain.
-This domain implements support in the DNS for the ENUM protocol, allowing mapping of telephony services into the Internet.
+The Internet Architecture Board (IAB) has an agreement with the RIPE NCC under which the RIPE NCC provides technical operation of the e164.arpa domain.
+This domain implements support in the DNS for the ENUM protocol, allowing mapping of telephone numbers to domain names in order to help facilitate such services as Voice over IP (VoIP).
 Goal of Activity:

 • To support operations of one of the systems required for the deployment of the ENUM protocol, promoting increased integration between the Internet and services provided through the traditional telephony infrastructure 2.6 Reporting on RIPE NCC and RIPE Activities and Developments The RIPE NCC reports on its activities and RIPE developments using a variety of media: - The RIPE NCC website - The RIPE NCC Annual Report, including financial statements - The RIPE NCC Member Update newsletter (distributed to the membership one month prior to each RIPE Meeting) - E-mail reporting to RIPE NCC members and interested parties The goal of the RIPE NCC's reporting activities is to provide the membership and other interested parties with open, detailed information about the ongoing activities of the RIPE NCC and its role in Internet administration.
 It also furthers the RIPE NCC's efforts to communicate more effectively with its membership and stakeholders and to increase participation in RIPE.
-2.6.1 Annual Report The RIPE NCC Annual Report, including financial statements, is published in advance of the RIPE General Meeting (GM) where members vote on whether to approve the RIPE NCC's financial statements for operations in the prior year.
+2.6.1 Annual Report Description of Activity:

+The RIPE NCC Annual Report, including financial statements, is published in advance of the RIPE NCC General Meeting (GM).
 Goal of Activity:

-- To provide a full account of the RIPE NCC's activities in the previous year - To provide audited financial statements for the previous year for the RIPE NCC members to vote on at the GM 2.6.2 Minutes and Reports from RIPE Meetings Description of Activity:
+• To provide a full account of the RIPE NCC's activities in the previous year and audited financial statements for RIPE NCC members to vote on at the GM

+2.6.2 Minutes and Reports from RIPE Meetings

+Description of Activity: